brain-score/vision/README.md

 results (scores, activations) are cached on disk using https://github.com/mschrimpf/result_caching.
 Delete the corresponding file or directory to clear the cache.
 </details>

+##CI environment
+Add CI related build commands to `test_setup.sh`.
+The script is executed in CI environment for unittests.